solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

    validator can categorize blocks missing locally into 2 categories: must-have and ignored.

+   We set the line at 42%.
+Because we require that at least 80% join the restart, so any block with less than 67% - (100 - 80)% - 5% = 42% can never be
+   optimistically confirmed before the restart.

-   We set the line at 42% when 80% join the restart, it's possible that different validators see different 80%, so their must-have blocks might be different, but in reality this case should be rare.
+   It's possible that different validators see different 80%, so their must-have blocks might be different, but in reality this case should be rare.
 Whenever some block gets to 42%, repair could be started, because when more validators join the restart, this number will only go up but will never go down.

    Once the validator gets `RestartLastVotedForkSlots`, it can calculate which blocks must be repaired.
 When all those "must-have" blocks are repaired and